False Memory OCD and Real Event OCD

 • A careful assessment.
 OCD can overlap with depression, trauma, shame, relationship distress, substance use, medical issues, or real-life problems that deserve practical attention.

 • CBT with exposure and response prevention.
 ERP is commonly described by public health and guideline sources as a key treatment for OCD.
-For memory-focused OCD, this is not about proving the memory; it is about reducing compulsive certainty-seeking.
+For memory-focused OCD, the aim is not to prove the memory, but to reduce compulsive certainty-seeking.

 • Reducing reassurance rituals.
 This may include fewer repeated confessions, less checking of old messages, less online searching, and less mental replay.
 The reduction should be realistic, supported, and paced.

 • Working with shame and self-criticism.
 OCD can feel morally intense.
-Therapy may need to include compassion, responsibility, repair where appropriate, and a less punishing relationship with uncertainty.
+Therapy may need to include compassion, responsibility, repair where appropriate, and a less punishing way of living with uncertainty.

 • Medication discussion where relevant.
 Medication can be part of OCD care for some people.
 Medication decisions need to be discussed with a qualified prescriber.